I want to share an experience with you all about Wedding Photography and Copyright. This is important information, so please read on…

 Takeaways for second shooters:

-First, know your rights (see above) and never assume anything, even if that assumption is based on years of previous experience.
+First, when it comes to wedding photography and copyright, know your rights (see above) and never assume anything, even if that assumption is based on years of previous experience.
 When I first started nine years ago, I took on a lot of second shooting gigs and I’d never experienced this sort of resistance when trying to access my work.
 I wrongly assumed it was normal for second shooters to have unrestricted access to their work.

 Second, never be afraid to demand access to your own work.
 If there is no written contract singed by you and the lead photographer, the copyright for every photo you take automatically belongs to you.
 You have every legal right to demand the return of your work.